 - Bone loss: A person with Crohn’s disease may experience bone loss due to chronic inflammation.
 It may also be a side effect of medications a person is taking for the condition.

 - Pancreatitis: This is inflammation of the pancreas.
 It may cause a fever, nausea, vomiting, and pain.

 - Slower physical development: Children with Crohn’s disease may be shorter and weigh less than they would without the condition.
 They may also experience delayed puberty.

 Symptoms worsen during a flare-up and improve in times of remission.
 Stress and certain foods may trigger or worsen symptoms.

 People should seek guidance from a doctor if they experience any of the following symptoms:

 - diarrhea that lasts for 7 days or longer

 - unexplained weight loss

-A doctor will start by asking about signs and symptoms.
-However, the most common symptoms of Crohn’s disease can also occur with other disorders.
+A doctor will usually start by asking about signs and symptoms.
+However, the most common symptoms of Crohn’s disease can also occur with other conditions.

-For this reason, a person will likely undergo various tests to confirm whether their symptoms are due to Crohn’s disease.
+For this reason, the doctor will likely order various tests to determine whether a person’s symptoms are due to Crohn’s disease.